flame-engine/flame/doc/keyboard-input.md

 After applying `HasKeyboardHandlerComponents`, it will be possible to override an `onKeyEvent` method.

 This method receives two parameters.
 First the [`RawKeyEvent`](https://api.flutter.dev/flutter/services/RawKeyEvent-class.html) that triggered the callback in the first place.
-The second is a set of the currently pressed [`LogicalKeyboardKey`](https://api.flutter.dev/flutter/widgets/KeyEventResult-class.html).
+The second is a set of the currently pressed [`LogicalKeyboardKey`](https://api.flutter.dev/flutter/widgets/KeyEventResult-class.html)s.

 The returned value should be `true` to allow the continuous propagation of the key event among other components.
-To not allow any other component to receive the event, return `false`
+To not allow any other component to receive the event, return `false`.

 ### Controlling focus

-In the widget level, it is possible to use the [`FocusNode`](https://api.flutter.dev/flutter/widgets/FocusNode-class.html) API to control whether the game is focused or not.
+On the widget level, it is possible to use the [`FocusNode`](https://api.flutter.dev/flutter/widgets/FocusNode-class.html) API to control whether the game is focused or not.

 `GameWidget` has an optional `focusNode` parameter that allow its focus to be controlled externally.

-By default `GameWidget` has its `autofocus` set to true, which is, it will be focused once it is mounted.
+By default `GameWidget` has its `autofocus` set to true, which means it will get focused once it is mounted.
 To override that behavior, set `autofocus` to false.

-You can also check a more complete example [here](https://github.com/flame-engine/flame/tree/main/examples/lib/stories/input/keyboard.dart).
+For a more complete example see [here](https://github.com/flame-engine/flame/tree/main/examples/lib/stories/input/keyboard.dart).